Developing with Squonk2 (locally)

 ansible-playbook site.yaml -e @parameters-local.yaml

-Check the AS pods and the web-page at https://squonk2/account-server-api/api/
+Check the AS pods are running and you can access the AS swagger web-page at https://squonk2/account-server-api/api/

 If you’re logging in the client ID for the AS is "account-server-api-local"